natalijk/SoftEng2013/Lab4_SecondPart.md

         relationships between them.
 It gives a simplified version of the system and makes it easier to understand.

 ## Functional & non-functional requirements)
-Listed?
+* Listed?
+   * Both the functional and non-functional requirements are presented in a list form.
+Each use case is documented with its corresponding functional and non-functional requirements.

-Measurable/traceability? (is it possible to check from the upcoming end product if a feature / requirement is implemented or not?)
+* Measurable/traceability? (is it possible to check from the upcoming end product if a feature / requirement is implemented or not?)
+   *

 ## How does (will) it look?
 * UI examples / views?